Hope-Liang/EQ2445-ASR/README.md

 ### Data Preprocessing
 Use the **data_preprocessing.py** file. <br/>
 You can extract 39-dim MFCC features and 123-dim filter-bank features from the TIMIT raw dataset.
 The way to select is by setting `feature = "MFCC39"` or `feature = "FilterBank123"`. <br/>
-You can choose to encode the labels into 0-38 or 0-61 by setting `nPhonemes = 39` or `nPhonemes = 61`.
+You can choose to encode the labels into 0-38 or 0-61 by setting `nPhonemes = 39` or `nPhonemes = 61`. <br/>
+You can choose to add noise or not when preprocessing the data, by default `add_noise = False` and you will have a file containing training-evaluation-test data, and SNR and noise_type won't take effect.
+If setting `add_noise = True`, you only get a file containing the test data, and SNR and noise_type has to be specified.

 ### Model Training
 Use the **data_training.py** file. <br/>